dexie/dexie-website/docs/Dexie/Dexie.version().md

         delete friend.age;
     });
 });
-// Always keep the declarations previous versions
+// If you are on Dexie < 3.0, also keep the declarations previous versions db.version(1).stores({
-// as long as there might be users having them running. db.version(1).stores({
     friends: "++id,name,age",
     pets: "++id,name,kind"
 });
-db.open();
 ```

 ### See Also